 What Is Parsley?

 Parsley is a bright green biennial plant native to the Mediterranean, both east and west.
-Low maintenance, requiring only a small, sunny spot, we eat it in many cuisines, Chimichurri, Pesto, Tabbouleh, and English Parsley Sauce.
+Grow it in your garden to use in the kitchen.
+Low maintenance, requiring only a small, sunny spot, we eat it in many cuisines, think of, Chimichurri, Pesto, Tabbouleh, and English Parsley Sauce.
 It is a rich source of vitamins K, C, and A, as well as the B group of vitamins.
 In addition, it provides dietary fiber and minerals.
 Parsley is said to spring from the blood of a Greek hero, Archemorus, and today; it is naturalized everywhere and used in cuisines throughout the world.

 Parsley’s Flavor Profile-Its High Note

 Parsley adds a high note to any food you add it to.
 What’s that?
 A high note is bright, effervescent, and sparkly.
 Its flavor hits the roof of your mouth.
 Expect parsley to provide an unmistakable fresh and peppery taste to your dish.
 It will brighten food the way a dash of lemon will do.